 The Germanic Studies graduate program office can be your first stop if you have questions about your studies at UBC.

-The Graduate Advisor and Graduate Program Assistant can answer your questions about research supervision, required and elective courses, improving your teaching, applying for research and travel awards, studying abroad, taking courses at other universities covered by the Western Deans Agreement, and other topics.
+The Director of Graduate Studies and Graduate Program Assistant can answer your questions about research supervision, required and elective courses, improving your teaching, applying for research and travel awards, studying abroad, taking courses at other universities covered by the Western Deans Agreement, and other topics.

 Graduate students can contact us if they have any questions or concerns regarding their research, progress, and application strategies.